-In March 2011, the number of American adults with a four-year college degree hit the 30 percent mark, the highest level ever.
-That attainment is significant because as recently as 1998 fewer than one in four adults had a bachelor’s degree.
 This news comes from the U.S. Census Bureau in its report, “Educational Attainment in the United States: 2011,” that was released last Thursday.

 The most significant rise in people groups was among Hispanics as the bureau reported a rise in the number of bachelor degrees or higher attained went from 2.1 million in 2001 to 3.8 million in 2011.
 As a percentage, 14.1 percent of Hispanics now have a degree up from 11.1 percent just 10 years earlier.
 Overall, 30.4 percent of adult Americans now have at least a bachelor’s degree, up from 26.2 percent in 2001.

 “This is an important milestone in our history,” Census Bureau Director Robert Groves said.
 “For many people, education is a sure path to a prosperous life.
 The more education people have the more likely they are to have a job and earn more money, particularly for individuals who hold a bachelor’s degree.”